victorpinto/VGA123_Unity_Template/README.md

 From here you have several choices..

+ **Press Button (OnTriggerStay)**
+ If you tick off the Press Button Checkbox, you also need to specify a button you would like to use in the **Button Choice** form.
-**Reload Scene(OnTriggerEnter)**
+**Reload Scene (OnTriggerEnter)**
-if you tick off the Reload Scene Checkbox, it will turn your trigger volume into a death triox, that reloads the current scene.
+if you tick off the Reload Scene Checkbox, it will turn your trigger volume into a death trigger, that reloads the current scene.
 Primitive, but effective.

 **strong text**